Five of the best cellar doors in the Goulburn Valley

 195 Major Plains Road, Dookie.
 Visit: talliswine.com.au

 This award-winning winery was established by Carlo Monichino, who migrated to Australia from Piedmont, in Italy’s north, in 1949.
 After studying winemaking at a college in Dookie, together with his wife, Margaret, he opened his original cellar door in 1962.
 More than 50 years later, the winery is still run by the Monichino family, who are continuing Carlo’s legacy of experimenting with interesting and innovative red and white grape varieties.
 Their specialities include Italian varietals pinot grigio and barbera.
 Open 10am to 5pm, Wednesday to Sunday.
+Plus, show your RACV membership card and receive a free bottle of wine with every dozen purchased at the cellar door.

 70 Berrys Road, Katunga.
 Visit: monichino.com.au